 #4 – Which is preferable?

 They try to present a different perspective on the same financial status.
 However, at any point in time, markup is always greater than gross-margin, and hence it overstates the profitability of the firm.
 Due to this reason, markup is most often preferred as a reporting mechanism by the sales and operations department.
 For any person with a non-financial background, it will look like a transaction is obtaining a larger profit if they are presented with Markup numbers than corresponding Margin numbers.

 |Significance||It is technically a profit-margin that measures the profitability of a firm.
 It is the proportion of the income that has been leftover in the business after the cost of production has been paid out from revenues.||Markup refers to the value-added by a seller to the cost price that covers its production costs and profits, in order to arrive at the price that a finished product can be sold at.|

 |What is it?||Numerically, it is a percentage of the selling price.||Numerically, it is a cost multiplier.|

 |Expressed from the Perspective of||Seller||Buyer|

 |Mathematical Formula||(Selling price – Cost price) / Selling Price||(Selling price – Cost price) / Cost price|

 |Relationship||Margin = 1 – (1 / markup)||Markup = 1 / (1 – gross margin)|

-This has been a guide to Margin vs Markup.
+This article has been a guide to Margin vs. Markup.
 Here we discuss the top differences between margin and markup along with infographics and comparison table.
 You may also have a look at the following articles –